-Originating in the Middle East, hummus is a thick dip made from a combination of puréed chickpeas, tahini (sesame paste – see below) and lemon juice.
+Originating in the Middle East, hummus is a thick dip made from a combination of puréed chickpeas (aka garbanzo beans), tahini, which is a sesame seed paste (more info below) and lemon juice.

 You can easily find commercially prepared hummus in most supermarkets, but homemade hummus is so simple to make and it has a much fresher flavor than its store-bought counterpart.

-Our recipe uses a whole head of roasted garlic and fresh lemon zest for extra flavor and tastes great with warm, oven-toasted pita chips.
+Our recipe uses a whole head of roasted garlic and fresh lemon zest for extra citrusy flavor.
+It tastes great with warm, oven-toasted pita chips (instructions included) or raw veggies like carrots, celery, cucumbers and cauliflower.

 Tahini is a paste made from ground sesame seeds.
 Many supermarkets carry it in the kosher foods aisle, but if you can’t find it you can substitute 3 tablespoons of natural (no sugar added) peanut or almond butter combined with 1 tablespoon of sesame oil.Print